magento/merchdocs/src/shipping/ups.md

 United Parcel Service offers domestic and international shipping services by land and air to more than 220 countries.

 {:.bs-callout-info}
 UPS can use [dimensional weight]({% link shipping/weight-dimensional.md %}) to determine some shipping rates.
-However, Magento only supports weight based shipping cost calculation.
+However, Adobe Commerce and Magento Open Source support only weight-based shipping cost calculation.

 ## Step 1: Open a UPS Shipping Account